Lyme carditis symptoms may go undiagnosed in Mexico

 Lyme carditis symptoms can be a serious complication of Lyme disease.
 While the condition is well-recognized in the United States, officials in Mexico are reluctant to acknowledge Lyme disease in their country.
 In a letter entitled “Advanced AV-block: Is it time to consider Lyme carditis as a differential diagnosis in Mexico?” physicians describe the challenges of proving that a patient has Lyme carditis.

-The authors highlight the case of a 23-year-old woman who presented to their hospital “with a chief complaint of dyspnea and chest pain and was found to have a third degree AV-block on the electrocardiogram (ECG).”
+The authors highlight the case of a 23-year-old woman who presented to their hospital “with a chief complaint of dyspnea and chest pain and was found to have a third degree AV-block on the electrocardiogram (ECG)” in their discussion of Lyme carditis symptoms.

 A temporary pacemaker was implanted.
 And after an exhaustive work-up for other causes, the woman was eventually tested for Lyme disease.
 While Lyme carditis symptoms can be difficult to recognize, test results were positive by the Centers for Disease Control and Prevention (CDC) two-tier Western blot criteria.